 I stood there for about 10 minutes deciding on what I wanted cause I wanted to try everything!
 We finally settled on 3, I got the "Harmony" which is soft walnut meringue with light coffee cream and chocolate with crispy walnut.
 My favourite part of mine was the little pieces of nuts in the middle, it was a nice contrast to the soft everything else.
 Too sweet for my taste buds tho, I would definitely recommend ordering a tea or coffee with your dessert.

 My mother got the "Hazelnut meringue" which is two layers of hazelnut meringue sandwiching a chocolate/hazelnut cream.
 The meringue was nice but the cream was too hard, either they put a lot of gelatin or we should've eaten it at room temperature for the cream to soften.
 Either way I don't think I would order it again, it was just too simple and again too sweet.
 If I wanted a meringue cake I would go to Maxim's, they have a fabulous almond meringue cake with whipped cream and fresh fruits! (one of my favourite Asian cakes)

 My aunt ordered the "Duet", a soft coconut meringue with coconut mousse, diced pineapple and praline cream.
-I had one bite and don't really remember what it tasted like or if I liked it, sorry.
+Again too sweet, and nothing too special.

 I brought home some fatty snacks; I got a hazelnut macaron and a pistachio cookie.